uit-no/research-software.uit.no/content/about/_index.md

 {{ div() }}

-**Bente Barge** is a Ph.D student in computational chemistry and part-time member of the HPC group at the University of Tromsø, Norway.
-Coding has been an important part of her Ph.D and her interest in research software development has evolved during her time in academia.

 **[Radovan Bast](https://bast.fr)** is a research software engineer with background in theoretical chemistry.
 He's worked in France, Stockholm, and now Tromsø at the border between science, software, and computational support and